bilalpervaiz/Geotagged-Script/README.md

-# Etosha-National-Park-Portal
+# Geotagged Image Extraction Python Script
-This repository contain the code of Etosha National Park Web Portal that was developed as part of my Master Thesis.
+This repository contain the code of python script that was used during the acquisition of geotagged images as part of my Master's Thesis.
+This Python script used Flickr photo search API to extract geotagged images from the Flickr Platform.
+This script that was used in the geotagged image extraction process was acquired from the GIS learning platform that can accessed from this link(https://fivequestionz.home.blog/2020/07/30/how-to-map-the-photo-location-of-flickr-using-python-and-qgis/), and the script was enhanced according to the study area, period of geotagged images, and some additional parameters for the API request.